-BUS 2013 Spreadsheets (S)
+BUS 2013 Spreadsheets

-This course is designed for the advanced spreadsheet The course includes construction student spreadsheets, formatting, editing, saving, and printing.
+This course is designed for the advanced spreadsheet course student The includes construction spreadsheets, formatting, editing, saving, and printing.
 Students will learn to use queries, formulas, tables, reports, and problem solving techniques to reach decisions.
-Course includes learning how to import, export, and download data.
+Course includes learning how to import, export. and download data.
 Prerequisite: BUS 1003 Micro Computer Applications with a C or higher.
 (3 SCH)